MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/deploy-pmem.md

 Operating mode is often preconfigured by the original device manufacturer.

 > [!NOTE]
-> When you restart a system that has multiple Intel&reg; Optane&trade; persistent memory modules in App Direct mode that are divided into multiple namespaces, you might lose access to some or all of the related logical storage disks.
+> When you restart a system that has multiple Intel&reg; Optane&trade; persistent memory modules in App Direct mode that are divided into multiple PmemDisks, you might lose access to some or all of the related logical storage disks.
 This issue occurs on Windows Server 2019 versions that are older than version 1903.
 >
 > This loss of access occurs because a persistent memory module is untrained or otherwise fails when the system starts.
-In such a case, all the storage namespaces on any persistent memory module on the system fail, including namespaces that do not physically map to the failed module.
+In such a case, all the PmemDisks on any persistent memory module on the system fail, including those that do not physically map to the failed module.
 >
-> To restore access to all the namespaces, [replace the failed module](#replace-persistent-memory).
+> To restore access to all the PmemDisks, [replace the failed module](#replace-persistent-memory).
 >
-> If a module fails on Windows Server 2019 version 1903 or newer versions, you lose access only to namespaces that physically map to the affected module.
-Other namespaces are not affected.
+> If a module fails on Windows Server 2019 version 1903 or newer versions, you lose access only to PmemDisks that physically map to the affected module; others are not affected.

 ## Configure persistent memory

-Now, let's dive into how you configure persistent memory.
 If you're using Intel Optane persistent memory, follow the [instructions here](https://software.intel.com/content/www/us/en/develop/articles/qsg-part3-windows-provisioning-with-optane-pmem.html).
 If you're using persistent memory modules from another vendor, consult their documentation.

 To create a PmemDisk that supports BTT, use the `New-VHD` cmdlet: